zainshahid630/bb-chat/PROJECT_SUMMARY.md

 ## What I Built For You

-A complete, production-ready chat system to replace WhatsApp for your betting business.
+A complete, production-ready chat system to replace WhatsApp for your Business business.

 ## ✅ What's Included